asimsedhain/asimsedhain.github.io/README.md

 * Full-Stack web application for managing and visualizing classroom data for the Classroom Technology Department deployed.
 * Allows employees to keep record of the classrooms in the university and their current status.
 * Developed the user interface, backend interface, user authentication, database and data models.
+* Currenlty being used by part-time staffs at the UT Tyler Classroom Technology department.
 * Used HTML/CSS, JavaScript, Node.js, Express, Heroku, MongoDB and Git.

 ### [IT Ticket Classification](https://github.com/asimsedhain/Ticket-Prediction)
 * Using NPL to classify IT support tickets.
 * Project included cleaning, analyzing, and classifying the raw text data submitted by the customer and deployment of a running model on a web-app as a proof of concept.
+* Achieved 80% F1 score on the validation set.
 * Used Python, NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn and Flask.

 ## Experience